What is a cover board, and what are the benefits of the most specified cover board types?

 Application

-Commercial low slope roof build ups.
+Commercial flat roof build ups.
 Compatible with almost all roof coverings.

 Asphaltic core boards